SiK Radio — Advanced Configuration¶

 The TDM works by dividing up time into slices, based on multiples of 16 microsecond ticks.
 The time slicing is designed to give a maximum dwell time on any frequency of 0.4s (this is to meet US regulations).
 The TDM algorithm then works as follows:

-- the transmit channels are organised into a random sequence based on
+the transmit channels are organised into a random sequence based on the

-- to prevent the buffer from getting too much data (which increases latency and risks overflow) the radios send information on how full the buffer is to the connected device.
-The APM code adapts its telemetry rates by small amounts to keep the amount of buffered data reasonable.
+to prevent the buffer from getting too much data (which increases latency and risks overflow) the radios send information on how full the buffer is to the connected device.
+ArduPilot adapts its telemetry rates by small amounts to keep the amount of buffered data reasonable.

 In some regions you may need to know the distribution of radiated energy within each channel.
 That depends on a number of factors, but mostly the frequency deviation used for the GFSK modulation.
 The following formula will give you an estimate of the frequency deviation:

 frequency_deviation = air_data_rate * 1.2 min freq deviation = 40 max freq deviation = 159

 where frequency_deviation is in kHz and the air_data_rate is in kilo bits per second.